ampl/mp/doc/source/modeling-mo.rst

 Options for each objective
 ********************************************************

-When using the
-:ref:`multi-objective emulator <multipleObjectives>`
-(option ``obj:multi=2``),
-you can specify options for each objective by creating a suffix in AMPL with the name starting with ``option_`` followed by an :ref:`option name <ampl-solver-options>`.
+You can specify options for each objective by creating a suffix in AMPL with the name starting with ``option_`` followed by an :ref:`option name <ampl-solver-options>`.
 This should be set using the suffix notation; see the example below where we set a time limit and a mip gap for each objective.

+Objective-specific options are supported in the :ref:`multi-objective emulator <multipleObjectives>` (option ``obj:multi=2``), as well as natively in Gurobi (option ``obj:multi=1``).
+Set ``obj:multi:options=0`` to ignore objective-specific option suffixes.

 Note that if the suffix value is not set, the default value or the initially specified value of the option will be used.
+Also note that AMPL suffixes have default value 0 which means 'not set'.
+Thus, to set a real-valued objective-specific option to 0, use a very small value, such
+``let _obj[1].option_mipgap := 1e-20;``.
+For integer-valued options
+this is currently not possible.

 .. code-block:: ampl

     suffix objpriority;
-    suffix option_timelimit;
-    suffix option_mipgap;
+    suffix option_timelimit;    # Use single-word option alias suffix option_mipgap;